laravel/docs/queries.md

 <a name="subquery-joins"></a>
 #### Subquery Joins

 You may use the `joinSub`, `leftJoinSub`, and `rightJoinSub` methods to join a query to a subquery.
-Each of these methods receive three arguments: the subquery, its table alias, and a closure that defines the related columns.
+Each of these methods receives three arguments: the subquery, its table alias, and a closure that defines the related columns.
 In this example, we will retrieve a collection of users where each user record also contains the `created_at` timestamp of the user's most recently published blog post:

     $latestPosts = DB::table('posts')
                        ->select('user_id', DB::raw('MAX(created_at) as last_post_created_at'))